brorb/710-wiki/Content/Characters/APP TRUSTED 02.md

 ![[Bob incident (5).png|260]]
 ![[Bob incident (6).png|250]]

-After a moment of spam, [[SYSTEM]] stepped in to resolve the issue and quietly disabled the $print_bob command for a short while.
+After a moment of spam (an estimated total of 108 times the bot spammed), [[SYSTEM]] stepped in to tell someone not to do it again, but it wasn't clear as to who it was referring to since it said it got its conversations mixed up.

 ![[bob incident fix (1).png|250]]